LarsNorlander/dev-diary/python.md

 ### 6:49 PM

 I decided I know enough Python to go ahead and solve some problems.
 So I first go to CodeSignal and get my hopes crushed as I struggle to solve some problems.
 Luckily, it seems HackerRank has a few problems that are more fitting for my level.
 I pretty much ended up doing 29 practice challenges under Problem Solving and Python.
 It was honestly really hard to tear myself away from solving these problems and I constantly found myself saying, "Just one more and I'll log this."
 I guess that's not such a bad thing.

+## July 16, 2018

+### 6:16 PM

+Continued studying up a bit this time on using the file system in Python.
+I also tried scanning a few books to see where my level is at and where I could move next.
+It seems I still need to learn a bunch.
+But, there is one book that seems interesting.
+Automate the Boring Stuff with Python might be an interesting next step and provide a few practice projects.